ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - b - MongoDB - MongoDB Compass CRUD Operations.md

     <!-- LT: demo only (ask students not to do it)  -->
     - there we can find stats of the schema of our documents
     - LT: Update the type of one document (ex. change year to string)
-    - takover: *documents of the same collection can have a different schemas*
+    - takeover: *documents of the same collection can have a different schemas*

     - meme: SQL vs. MongoDB
       - https://programmerhumor.io/wp-content/uploads/2021/07/programmerhumor-io-databases-memes-backend-memes-1798da956a4b96a-758x954.png